JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 British Land is one of the UK’s largest developers.
 It is formerly run but still partly owned by property magnate Sir John Ritblatt (father of Delancey’s Jamie Ritblatt) and long-standing Tory party donor.

 ## Affordable Housing
-The scheme is proposing a maximum of xxxx homes, 35% of which would be affordable.
+The scheme is proposing a maximum of 4,260 homes, 35% of which would be affordable.
 However, the Mayor's London Plan requires 50% affordable housing on public and former industrial land.
 It also requires a viability review mechanism to ensure that if the scheme turns out to be more viable than predicted then extra affordable housing will be provided - up to the 50% requirement.

 Southwark is proposing to breach this policy requirement, first by discounting the commercial elements of the scheme (office space, retail etc) and by lowering the cap to 40%.